espnet/espnet/egs/reverb/asr1_2ch/README.md

 ## The training and test strategy

-1. Using REVERB 2-ch data and WSJ0 data as training set.
+1. Training data: 2-channel simulation data from REVERB and clean data from WSJ (both WSJ0 and WSJ1); Validation data: REVERB 8-channel real and simulation development sets;

     WSJ0 is single channel audio data and REVERB can be used with multi channels.
     So if single channel data comes in the mini-batch when training time,